 Krabi (Railay Beach), Phuket, Phi Phi Islands, and Koh Lipe are among the grandest and best-known names when it comes to islands on the Andaman coast of Thailand.
 High (we’re talking about the travel season) and dry, during November and March, they make for idyllic tropical Christmas, New Year and Valentine’s destinations.

-Know Your Place in the Gulf of Thailand
+Best Islands in the Gulf of Thailand and Best Time to Visit

 Koh Tao, Koh Samui and Koh Phangan instantly spring to mind when it comes to the east coast.
 Sunny during most foreign travelers’ summer holiday and located less than one hour via speedboat from each other, the islands are hopped on and off by global feet.